VSMourya/Sortify/README.md

   - revert the sorting

+Feel free to add different file formats and tweak the file acccording to your own needs and requirements.

 IMPORTANT : Sorting process is irreversible, so first try out with a copy of your data.